combit/JNIWrapper/README.md

-# Project Description
+# List & Label JNI Wrapper
-Accessing the List & Label API from Java is not directly possible, because it is a native C++ API.
+Accessing the API of the **List & Label Reporting Tool** from Java is not directly possible, because it is a native C++ API.
 Therefore you need a Translation-Layer to communicate from Java to List & Label (C++) and back to Java.
 This is achieved by using the Jave Native Interface (JNI) which is a standard programming interface for writing Java native methods.
-See also https://en.wikipedia.org/wiki/Java_Native_Interface
+See also [Java Native Interface - Wikipedia](https://en.wikipedia.org/wiki/Java_Native_Interface).

-This project contains a Visual Studio C++ project for such a Translation-Layer and its output generates a JNI Wrapper DLL.
+This repository contains a Visual Studio C++ project for such a Translation-Layer and its output generates a JNI Wrapper DLL.
 Additionally, the necessary Java (Declaration) files are also included.
 Inside of your Java application source code you can simply access the List & Label native APIs like this:
   ```
   // Create object for accessing the JNI of List & Label
   CmbtLL??
 Ll = new CmbtLL??();